-Even though social media, blogs, and mobile have totally changed the marketing world in the last 5+ years, I have found that a lot of people still have no idea what a Community Manager is, and even some small business owners and marketers don’t fully understand what a Community Manager does.
+Even though social media, blogs, and mobile have totally changed the marketing world, I have found that a lot of people still have no idea what a Community Manager is, and even some small business owners and marketers don’t fully understand what a Community Manager does.
 So on behalf of all Community Managers, I want to clarify that it goes beyond tweets, likes, and drinking coffee…

 A Community Manager (also known as an Online Community Manager) is a marketer, storyteller, social media strategist, community builder, blogger, customer service rep, problem-solver, and genuine advocate for their brand(s).

 Every Community Manager has a virtual toolbox of social media sites and apps where their communities gather.
-I most frequently use WordPress, Facebook, Twitter, YouTube, Google, LinkedIn, Pinterest, Constant Contact, PicMonkey, and Hootsuite.
+I most frequently use WordPress, Facebook, Twitter, YouTube, Google, LinkedIn, Pinterest, Constant Contact, Canva, Instagram.
 But, as we all know, social media is ever-changing and the best tool(s) for any marketing plan depends on the objectives.

 Community Managers can be found in both small and large businesses, but in small businesses, they usually wear many other hats.
 As Community Manager and Social Media Strategist at Vivid Image, I help companies who don’t have the staff or expertise to meet their social media objectives (and often help them create the objectives and strategy).